FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 app.use(passport.session());
 ```

-Replace the `TOPSECRET` string with a string of your choosing.
+Replace the `TOPSECRET` string with a string of your choice.
 This secret is used to sign the session information in the cookie.
 Normally, this is kept secret, as anyone who has access to the secret could construct a session cookie that looks legitimate to the server and gives them access to any account on the server.
-You can also add an environment variable to store this secret, rather than store it in the code repo.
+You can also add an environment variable to store this secret, rather than storing it in the code repo.

 We'll also need to initialize the FusionAuth client with the API key created earlier.
 This will allow us to retrieve the user profile and consents from FusionAuth after a successful login.
 Add the following code just below the previous code added: